The Rock’s infamous Black Dog

 By MICK ROBERTS ©

-WATCH the grog at the Black Dog, warned authorities.
+BEWARE the grog at the Black Dog, they warned.
+And for good reason!

 The now non-existent Little Essex Lane, formerly known as Brown Bear Lane, which ran from Lower George Street, up to Gloucester Street and the Black Dog Hotel

-The now non-existent Little Essex Lane, formerly known as Brown Bear Lane, which ran from Lower George Street, up to Gloucester Street and the Black Dog Hotel.
+Little Essex Lane, formerly known as Brown Bear Lane, which ran from Lower George Street, up to Harrington Street, and onto Gloucester Street and the Black Dog Hotel.
 Picture: State Library of NSW

 Blaming the dangerous practice of ‘lambing-down’, the New South Wales coroner warned in 1840 that he had undertaken at least 18 inquests into alcohol related deaths at the Black Dog.
 To make colonial liquor go further publicans around The Rocks were adding dubious ingredients to their casks and bottles.
 Lambing down, as it was known, became infamous, prompting warnings from authorities.